alainkaegi/pythonorama/README.md

 - :star::star: These questions may take a bit of thought, close reading, experimentation, or research.
 - :star::star::star: These questions require even more thought.

 The table below shows which topics I expect people to learn in which courses.
 (CS1 is taught in C, but for these topics C and Python are sufficiently similar.)
-Links are to existing pages in the Drakepedia.
+Links are to existing pages in the Pythonorama.

 Topic | CS1 | CS2 | Algorithms | Software Development
 -|-|-|-|-